 Participants download the app on their phone, follow our simple instructions, and upload comments.
 But in the main, we encourage them to take selfie-videos.

-- The research effect is reduced as it all takes place in the respondents’ own time and space, creating a more ‘real-life’ and naturalistic setting.
+- The research effect is reduced as it all takes place in the respondents’ own time and space, a natural and ‘real-life’ setting.

 - The selfie-videos bring the whole experience to life and our clients get to stand in their customers’ shoes and see the world from their perspective, and understand how their attitudes and motivations are shaped.

-- Given the remote data capture methods, we are not limited geographically and can sample from across the UK or the world without incurring additional costs for travel etc.
+- Given the remote data capture methods, we are not limited geographically and can sample from across the UK or the world without incurring additional costs for travel.

-This is a tried and tested method that can be adapted for a huge variety of research tasks – from capturing the way consumers use their heating systems at home, to how young people choose a university or course of study.
+This is a tried and tested method that can be adapted for a huge variety of research tasks – from capturing the way consumers shop online, to how they manage their money.

 The key to success in projects of this nature is in careful moderating – we spend a huge amount of time monitoring responses and responding, both to probe and explore views further, but also to demonstrate to participants that they are being listened to, and to encourage them to continue with the tasks and uploads.